imarc/handbook/strategy.markdown

 We have used [Pages](http://www.apple.com/iwork/pages/), however the revision tools and cross-platform compatibility might cause collaboration issues.
 We sometimes use [Google Docs](http://docs.google.com) through iMarc's Google Apps account.
 Google Docs should not be created or edited using personal accounts.

-[Keynote](http://www.apple.com/iwork/keynote/) is used when presenting on-screen.
+[Keynote 5 ('09)](http://www.apple.com/iwork/keynote/) is used when presenting on-screen.
 (If cross-platform compatibility will be required, we use PowerPoint.)
 Branded templates can be downloaded from [our intranet](http://internal.imarc.net/).

 ### Surveys and Testing